Manchester United winger Pellistri returns to Alaves on loan for 2021-22 campaign

 What's been said?

-Alaves have confirmed Pellistri's arrival at Mendizorrotza Stadium in an official statement, which reads: "Deportivo Alavés and Manchester United have reached an agreement whereby Facundo Pellistri returns on loan to the club from Gasteiz.
+Alaves have confirmed Pellistri's arrival at Mendizorrotza Stadium in an official statement on their website, which reads: "Deportivo Alavés and Manchester United have reached an agreement whereby Facundo Pellistri returns on loan to the club from Gasteiz.

 "From Deportivo Alavés we wish Pellistri the best of luck in this new stage as an Albiazul player."